-With an internship, students can apply their classroom experience with a hands on career position to gain additional information about economics and how it is applied outside of the classroom.
+With an internship, students can apply their classroom experience to a hands-on career position to gain additional information about economics and how it is applied outside of the classroom.

 Why do an internship?

-- There are numerous advantages in completing an internship during your undergraduate years, some of which include:
+- There are numerous advantages to completing an internship during your undergraduate years, some of which include:

 - Learn how to apply studies in a “real world” position

-- Gain deeper insight in how economics is utilized in different industries
+- Gain deeper insight into how economics is utilized in different industries

-- Receive additional credit hours towards your major
+- Receive additional credit hours toward your major